top of page

 Justin Simmons - Founder

-The human approach to problem-solving varies widely based on many behavioral and experiential conditions.
-For myself, I found improving these conditions personally and for those around me simply felt good.
-To better evaluate this perception, I made a conscious decision to start thinking more about my own thinking process (metacognition).
+Evaluating this perception deeper, I made a conscious decision to start thinking more about my own thinking process (metacognition) and the impact brain health has on our ability to operate effectively.
 Doing things because we always have or because they appear correct doesn’t necessarily make them best practice; this is when we must challenge ourselves to understand better not only What we’re doing but Why we do it in the first place.

-T.E.A.M.
-Mentality™ has been developed through diligent efforts to simplify and summarize how and why we do anything.
-This methodology of managing T.E.A.M.
-(Time, Education, Adversity, and Manifestation) in our everyday lives provides a framework to regain control of our thinking process while improving neural pathways to support disciplined and efficient decision-making.
-Living with intention promotes neurological stimulation and motivates us to take the actions necessary for a healthier, more sustainable life.
+Living with purpose promotes neurological stimulation and motivates us to take the actions necessary for a healthier, more sustainable life.
 All that stands between us and the beauty this world has to offer is our willingness to believe in possibility...

 “Our mindset is what we make of it, everyone has the power to choose greatness, it starts the moment you decide and believe you’re great” – JS